 As a general practice borrow pits may be dug within any approved Year 1 harvest area to gather materials such as gravel or sand to use when constructing roads in the area.
-When the roads are reclaimed all gravel pits, borrow pits, cuts, fills and extra workplaces will be reclaimed as per the Forest operations Standard.
+When the roads are reclaimed the sides of all gravel pits, borrow pits, cuts, fills and extra workspaces will be contoured to a 2:1 slope, as required under the Forest Operations Standard.